AndreHolzer/Metapolish/GS.md

    - [RStudio for Linux](https://rstudio.com/products/rstudio/download/#download)

-- ### **XQuartz (for MacOS users only)**
+### 3. Install the latest version of XQuartz (for MacOS users only)

-  Install the latest version of XQuartz.
-More information can be found [here](https://www.xquartz.org).
+Mac users will need to have xQuartz isntalled in order for MetaPLMA to operate normally.
+More information on insatlling XQuartz can be found [here](https://www.xquartz.org).

-  Quick download links:
+  Quick download links (version 2.7.11):

    - [XQuartz for OS X 10.6.3 or later](https://dl.bintray.com/xquartz/downloads/XQuartz-2.7.11.dmg)

- Once all required rrerequisites have been installed on your system, you can continue with the next section.
+ Once all prerequisites have been installed on your system, you can continue with [installing MetaPLMA](GS_M.md)